pointnetwork/pointnetwork/example/pointsocial.z/README.md

 1. Now, finally, you are able to make your development changes to the Point Social React JS app.
 Just change any text to check this is working.
 1. Check the `watch` command picked up the change and rebuilt the site.
 1. Now reload the app in the browser and you should see the changes there.
 (NOTE: if you get a 500 error when refreshing then make sure you are at the site root i.e. https://pointsocial.z).
 The page reload only currently works from the site root.

+## Adding a new static image file during development

+1. Add the image to the `src/assets` folder
+1. Add code to import and render the image in the application.
+1. Once the watcher has built the site, refresh the page.
+1. You will see the image placeholder, however, **the image will be missing!**.
+This is because any new static asset files (such as images) must be deployed to Point Network.
+1. Now, **stop** the `watch` command that is running from the previous step (use `CTRL+C` to stop the `watch` process).
+1. Delete the generated `index.js` and `index.js.map` files from the `example/pointsocial.z/public` folder and create empty placeholder files here instead.

+        rm public/index.js
+        rm public/index.js.map
+        touch public/index.js
+        touch public/index.js.map

+1. Connect (or switch your terminal) to the running `website_owner` container `docker exec -it pointnetwork_website_owner bash`.
+NOTE: you may already have a terminal session running that is connected to the container so just use that.
+1. Deploy Point Social Zapp from within the container (note we do **not** deploy contracts): `./scripts/deploy-sites.sh pointsocial.z`
+1. Once the site is deployed you **must restart the watch command** again from the `example/pointsocial.z` folder like so: `npm run watch`.
+1. Now reload the app in the browser and you should see the new image load successfully.